AshleyGNC/Microprocessors-DRAGON12-Light-Trainer/README.md

 # Microprocessors-Assembly
 Technology: DRAGON12-Light-Trainer
 IDE: MGTEK MiniIDE
-Project Description: Design a complete program that allows for user/hardware interaction.
+Project Description: Design a complete program that allows for user/hardware interaction (e.g. a game, thermometer,  watch/counter).
-Project Title: Singles Ping-Pong Game
+My Project Title: Singles Ping-Pong Game

 Project Overview
 Using the LED lights in the dragon board, a light will bounce within each boundary, and the player